b310-digital/teammapper/README.md

     docker-compose --file docker-compose-prod.yml --env-file .env.prod up -d --build --force-recreate
     ```

--   Go to `http://localhost` to open up teammapper
+-   Go to `http://localhost:3011` (if default port is used in .env.prod) to open up teammapper.
+Happy mapping!
 -   Optional commands:

     If you want to make sure to include the most recent updates, run first: